Basic concepts of multi-column layout

 }

-This CSS would give the same result as example 2, with column-width
+This CSS would give the same result as the second example, with column-width

 of 200px